chrisly42/cajon-plugin/README.md

 - Kotlin support

 ## Changelog

+#### V0.4 (11-Apr-19)
+- Reduced minimal supported IDEA version from 2018.2 to 2017.2.
+- New inspection AssertThatJava8Optional that operates on Java 8 Optional objects and tries to use contains(), containsSame(), isPresent(), and isNotPresent() instead.
+- New inspection AssertThatGuavaOptional that operates on Guava Optional objects and tries to use contains(), isPresent(), and isAbsent() instead.
+- Added support in AssertThatBinaryExpressionIsTrueOrFalse for is(Not)EqualTo(Boolean.TRUE/FALSE).

 #### V0.3 (07-Apr-19)
 - New inspection AssertThatBinaryExpressionIsTrueOrFalse that will find and fix common binary expressions and equals() statements (more than 150 combinations) inside assertThat().